Skip to main content

 1. Use a sharper, more capable model on the workhorse tier.
 Claude Haiku 4.5 and gpt-5 do better than gpt-5-nano on this task.

 2. Give your topics more distinctive titles.
-“Licensing” matches everything; “SAC licensing renewal terms” matches only its actual thread.
+“Licensing” matches everything; “Annual licensing renewal terms” matches only its actual thread.

 What’s next